UNINETTSigma2/documentation/jobs/job_scripts.md

 to right-click and select `Save Link As...` or similar).

 ## Wall Time Limit
-The wall time limit (`--walltime`) is required for all jobs except *optimist* jobs.  *Optimist* jobs don't have any fixed wall time limit, so `--walltime` is not allowed for them.
+The wall time limit (`--time`) is required for all jobs except *optimist* jobs.  *Optimist* jobs don't have any fixed wall time limit, so `--time` is not allowed for them.

-The most used formats for the walltime specification is `DD-HH:MM:SS` and `HH:MM:SS`, where *DD* is days, *HH* hours, *MM* minutes and *SS* seconds.
+The most used formats for the time specification is `DD-HH:MM:SS` and `HH:MM:SS`, where *DD* is days, *HH* hours, *MM* minutes and *SS* seconds.
 For instance: